-Individual practicum supervision should provide a minimum of one hour per week to each student.
+Individual practicum supervision must be provided for minimum of one hour per week to each student.
 Agencies with two or more students may utilize group supervision to meet the supervisor requirements.

 Student Evaluation

 The purposes of both the midterm on site verbal evaluation and the final semester evaluation are as follows: